Paul Hubschmid

 Paul Hubschmid (/de/; 20 July 1917 – 1 January 2002) was a Swiss actor.
 He was most notable for his role as Henry Higgins in the German stage production of My Fair Lady.
-In his Hollywood films he was billed as Paul Christian.
+In his Hollywood appearances, he was billed as Paul Christian.
 He appeared in dozens of films and television series between 1938 and 1992, many of which were German and International productions.

 Life

 Childhood, Youth, Education

 Hubschmid's parents were Paul Hubschmid Snr., a canteen manager at the Bally shoe factory in Schönenwerd, and Alice Noël, daughter of a chef and a journalist.
 She wrote for the Aargauer Tagblatt and later managed an advice column for the Swiss magazine femina.
 Hubschmid studied acting for two years at the Max Reinhardt Seminar in Vienna.
 To finance his studies, his mother requested a scholarship from Iwan Bally, the Swiss co-owner of the Bally shoe company.

 First Roles

 After completing his training, Hubschmid made his stage debut at the German Volkstheater in Vienna.
 He then performed at the Theater in Josefstadt and went on to appear in Berlin, Düsseldorf, and Frankfurt.
 In 1938, Hubschmid landed his first film role, in the Swiss feature Fusilier Wipf.
 His portrayal of the title character, recruit “Füsilier Wipf”, made the 21-year-old Hubschmid famous in Switzerland.